MissionMarsFourthHorizon/operation-remote-resupply/Module 6/Operation Remote Resupply, Part 6.md

     _Setting the Android package name_

-1. Notice the **AppInitializer.cs** and **Tests.cs** files that were created as part of the Xamarin.UITest project. **AppInitializer.cs** contains logic for configuring and activating platform-specific versions of your app, while **Tests.cs** is where you write your tests.
+1. Notice the **AppInitializer.cs** and **Tests.cs** files included in the Xamarin.UITest project. **AppInitializer.cs** contains logic for activating platform-specific versions of your app, while **Tests.cs** is where you write your tests.

-	Open **AppInitializer.cs** and add the following statement directly above the call to ```StartApp``` to connect the test project to the Android version of Drone Lander:
+	Open **AppInitializer.cs** and add the following statement directly above the call to ```StartApp``` in the Android initialization code to connect the test project to the Android version of Drone Lander:

 	```C#
 	.InstalledApp("com.traininglabs.dronelander")